Shobthebob/Wordle-Solver/README.md

 This application is a solver for the five letter word guessing - wordle.
 This solver was made in python and is free for everyone to use.
 There might be other solvers out there too but this is my approach to it.<br>

-This application has only be tested on windows yet.
-Bug for other operating systems, if any, will soon be fixed.
+This application has only been tested on Windows yet.
+Bugs exist for other operating systems, but they will soon be fixed ASAP.

 ## Requirements

-To run this program, all you need is:
+To run this program, all you need is the following:

-- python 3
+- Python 3
-- python's customtkinter module
+- Python's customtkinter module

 ```bash
   pip install customtkinter